emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 10. Let P = ct XOR truncate(Z[2:n + 1], len(ct))
 11. If N passes replay protrection, return P

 The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent any information leakage about the position of the first mismatched byte.
 For a given key, a plaintext MUST NOT be returned unless it is certain that a plaintext has not be returned for the same nonce.
-Replay protection can be performed iperformed either before step 1 or during step 11.
+Replay protection can be performed either before step 1 or during step 11.

 ## Encoding (ct, tag) Tuples